digital

 Bad actors will try to leverage this for their own profit, putting pressure on current digital preservation efforts, sowing irreparable doubt into the genuineness of the recorded past.

-Now is our last chance to build robust foundations for tomorrow's trust.
+Now is our last chance to build foundations for tomorrow's trust.

 Current digital archives are very successful at recording our present at scale.
 These document repositories are part of the backbone of the productive economy as anchors of trust online.